 - Japanese Classification System (F-Terms)

-AcclaimIP provides tools for querying patents via 2 of the 3 systems listed above - the CPC and IPC.
+AcclaimIP provides tools for querying patents via all three systems.
 AcclaimIP also provides tools for searching the older US Classification System (USPC).
-The Japanese F-Terms are not currently included in AcclaimIP.

 All patent collections in AcclaimIP can be searched using the IPC system.
 The limitation is that there are fewer subdivisions in IPC compared to the other classification systems such as USPC and CPC.

-The USPC applies only to US patents and applications.
-Additionally, the CPC has replaced the USPC.
-However, there may still be patents that are only classified under the USPC.
+The USPC applies only to US patents and applications, but the CPC has replaced the USPC.
+However, there may still be patents (e.g., older patents) that are only classified under the USPC.
 Therefore, AcclaimIP still allows you to search using this classification system.
 Just know that there are limitations, and you will miss many newer patents if you use only this classification system.

 The CPC is the Cooperative Patent Classification system and is a joint effort by the US and European Patent offices in order to both share the costs of maintaining the classification system and to better harmonize the global patent system.
 The CPC is based on the older European Classification System (ECLA).
 The ECLA system is dead, and we don't support the ECLA in our user interface by providing filters and facets.
 However, you can still query it in AcclaimIP by using advanced syntax and the ECLA field code.